SahanYW/2024-Axxess-Hackathon/README.md

 "At home solution for at home care"

-We've created an app that allows patients to find health care professionals and the medication you need with ease
+We've created an app that allows you to find health care professionals and the medication you need with ease